 Copyright is the ownership and control of the intellectual property in original works of authorship.
 The laws of the United States (Title 17, United States Code) provide protection to the owner of copyright.
 This protection is available to both published and unpublished works.
-Public Law 94-553, section 6, generally gives the owner of copyright the exclusive right to, and to authorize others to: reproduce in copies, prepare derivative works, distribute copies, perform publicly, and display publicly the copyrighted work.
-In compliance with Millennium Copyright Act, Head of Library Services has been appointed as the College's agent to receive notification of claimed infringement from a copyright owner.
+Public Law 94-553, section 6, generally gives the owner of copyright the exclusive right to, and to authorize others to: reproduce in copies, prepare derivative works, distribute copies, perform publicly, and display publicly the copyright Act, Head of Library Services has been appointed as the College's agent to receive notification of claimed infringement from a copyright owner.